• Skip to primary navigation

 Buttercream frosting is known for its sweetness level, as it comprises sugar and butter whipped up to fluffy perfection.

-In contrast, cream cheese frosting has less sugar content than buttercream, resulting in a mellow sweetness that complements the tanginess of the cream cheese.
+In contrast, cream cheese frosting has less sugar content than buttercream, resulting in a mellow sweetness that goes with the tanginess of the cream cheese.

 Some bakers may choose to reduce or increase the sugar content according to their liking.